-You are sharing a Map Image layer with an associated Feature layer or WFS layer, or with a web scene layer that references registered data, and the layer's data source is not supported.
+You are either sharing a map image layer with an associated feature layer or WFS layer, or with a web scene layer that references registered data, and the layer's data source is not supported.

-Web feature layers shared to a federated server require that all layers and stand-alone tables in the map reference a single enterprise geodatabase or enterprise database.
+Map image layers with feature layers shared to a federated server require that all layers and stand-alone tables that will be published reference a single enterprise geodatabase or enterprise database.
 The enterprise geodatabase or database must be registered with the federated server.
 No other data sources, such as shapefiles and file geodatabases, are supported.

 - Import the data referenced by the layer to the enterprise geodatabase registered with the federated server.

 - Once you have all your data in a single enterprise geodatabase, set the data source for the layers so that they all point to this geodatabase.